 What a wild ride it must have been… being with Jesus, day in and day out, as he interpreted Scripture, healed people in mind and body and preached about the coming of the Kingdom.
 And I suppose that James and John, in their enthusiasm, might be forgiven for putting their mother up to asking Jesus to award them special placement in his kingdom.
 Mark’s version of the story actually has the brothers themselves making the pitch (Mark 10:35-45).
 But Jesus knew that “exaltation” was a two-edged sword and served to separate people from God.
 “Whoever wishes to be great among you must be your servant,” he told them, and “whoever wishes to be first among you must be your slave” (Matt 20:26-27).
 If you truly want to be with me… and be like me, you have to understand this and live into it.
 But be careful what you wish for: when you sign up to “drink from this cup” you may find that it’s more than you bargained for.

 James was with Jesus in the Garden of Gethsemane when Jesus said, “I am deeply grieved, even to death; remain here, and keep awake” (Mark 14:33).
 And James was likely with the rest of the Apostles when Mary Magdalene, Joanna, his own mother Mary, and others arrived, out-of-breath, and excited beyond belief with the news that Jesus, their Master, their Rabbi, was risen from the grave (Luke 24:10-12).
 James would later help build the church in Jerusalem before being “killed with the sword” (Acts 12:1-5), which is a code phrase for beheaded, by Herod, which was the routine punishment for murderers and apostates: those who had forsaken the true religion, the Hebrew faith, in pursuit of false gods… for idol worship.
 James’ execution was the first “crack” in the veneer of a period of relative safety and stability that followed the stoning of Stephen (Acts 7:54-60), which immediately preceded the conversion of Saul (Acts 9:1-19), who would later become Paul.
 James was one of the first to follow Jesus… and the first of the twelve (Apostles) to be executed.
-And although we don’t know as much as we’d like about the things James did, we might infer that the way in which he did them.
+And although we don’t know as much as we’d like about all the things James did, we might infer the way in which he did them.
 The zeal with which he spread the Gospel may have been one of the things that landed him on top of Herod’s… list.
 He was a “Son of Thunder,” after all.
-In fact, historians of the time (Eusebius of Caesarea and Clement of Alexandria) report that one of the last things James did was convert his jailer… who was subsequently executed with him.
+In fact, historians of the time (Eusebius of Caesarea and Clement of Alexandria) report that one of the last things James did before his death was convert his jailer… who was subsequently executed with him.

 So, how might this inform our understanding of the Great Commission?
 “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything that I have commanded you” (Matt 28:19-20).
 How might this impact our willingness to follow Jesus’ “new” commandment for us to love one another just as he loves us (John 13:34)?
 I sometimes ask myself how far I’d be willing to go to proclaim the Good News of Jesus Christ in the face of deadly opposition.
 How about you?
 Would you, like our patron James be willing to place yourselves and your families at risk to proclaim the love of Christ?
 I hope I would.
 I hope we all would.